-Parents of junior aged children already in local schools are asked to discuss the move with the headteacher of the school that their child currently attends.
-We do not accept children from neighbouring schools until the headteacher of that school has been informed and we do not encourage the move unless a valid reason can be given.
+Parents of junior aged children already in local schools are asked to discuss the move with the headteacher of the school that their child currently attends before actioning a move.

-We provide prospective parents with a copy of our prospectus and we provide all parents with an information form to fill in before the child begins school.
+We provide all parents with an information form to fill in before the child begins school.